parisa-kavian/Named-Entity-Recognition/README.md

 main.py: executes the training process and saves the model and tokenizer.

+# Requirements.txt
+here’s a requirements.txt file that includes the necessary packages

 # Note
-If you run Kolb's code, please use GPU T4 to avoid errors.
+If you run NER.ipynb code, please use GPU T4 to avoid errors and increase processing speed.